Pygmy date palm or Phoenix roebelenii is a palm tree often grown indoors.

 Planting and repotting a pygmy date palm

-Pygmy date palm in pots or garden boxes
+Indoor Pygmy date palm in a pot or container

 The pygmy date palm requires good soil mix that can be amended with ⅓ compost, if you’ve got any.